Twenty hours to parenting…

 The nurse is still on the phone.
 I begin the ‘I really need you to see this’ dance until she gets the message and finishes the call.

 One push, the head is out, push two.
 You’ve had a boy!

-13:22.
 On the first day of half term, one week early, Munchkin arrives.
-In the triage ward.
-To two totally shocked and mentally unprepared new parents.
+In the triage ward, to two totally shocked and mentally unprepared new parents.